DilanjanDK7/Feature_extraction_Container/README.md

 If you use this pipeline in your research, please cite:

 ```
-Author, A. (Year). fMRI Feature Extraction Container: A Comprehensive Pipeline for Analytical Metrics.
+Author, Dilanjan DK (2025). fMRI Feature Extraction Container: A Comprehensive Pipeline for Analytical Metrics. ( Paper on the way)
 ```

 ## Acknowledgments